 Cenacolo is a popular Italian restaurant on Sredzkistrasse in Berlin’s Prenzlauer Berg.
 When my parents were visiting last year I spent some time researching places to eat in my Kiez and it had consistently good reviews.

 I took my parents there on their second night in Berlin and despite only being here for 5 nights, when I asked them where they wanted to go on their last night, both of them wanted to go back.

 On a pleasant evening a couple of weeks ago I fancied pasta for dinner so I walked along to Cenacolo hoping to grab one of the tables outside.
 According to their website the restaurant has seating for 80 outdoors and 110 indoors.
 When I got there all of the tables outside the restaurant were taken so I had to eat inside.

-And maybe this is what distracted me from my thoughts of pasta because when I opened the menu (please note that the prices on the website are out of date) I was drawn to the Filetto Al Pepe Verde – Fillet Steak with a green peppercorn sauce.
+And maybe this is what distracted me from my thoughts of pasta because when I opened the menu I was drawn to the Filetto Al Pepe Verde – Fillet Steak with a green peppercorn sauce.

 I had two sizeable, very tasty and tender pieces of fillet, accompanied by potatoes, carrots and broccoli.
 My only criticism is that the broccoli was on the undercooked side of al dente for my taste.